Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Compiler

 \subsection{Fine-tuning with Axolotl}

 After dataset preparation, we fine-tune pre-trained LLMs from Huggingface \cite{Wolf+20} to compute shuttling schedules.
 For this, we fine-tune with \emph{Axolotl} \cite{Axolotl23}, which provides seamless compatibility with Huggingface models. \emph{Axolotl} supports various training approaches, including full fine-tuning, Low-Rank Adaptation (LoRA) \cite{HuSWALWWC22}, and Quantized LoRA (QLoRA) \cite{DettmersPHZ23}.
-Since LoRA and QLoRA did not yield good results (see \autoref{subsec:alternative_approaches}), we performed full fine-tuning of the LLM.
-Furthermore, \emph{Axolotl} offers performance optimizations such as multipacking \cite{KunduLWGM24}, FlashAttention 2 \cite{Dao24}, sequence (context) parallelism \cite{NarayananSCLPKVKBCPZ21}, and multi-GPU training with DeepSpeed \cite{RasleyRRH20}, which we describe in more detail below.
+Since LoRA and QLoRA did not yield satisfactory results in our initial experiments, as discussed in \autoref{subsec:alternative_approaches}, we performed full fine-tuning of the LLM.
+Furthermore, \emph{Axolotl} offers performance optimizations such as multipacking \cite{KunduLWGM24}, FlashAttention 2 \cite{Dao24}, sequence (context) parallelism \cite{KorthikantiCLMASC23}, and multi-GPU training with DeepSpeed \cite{RasleyRRH20}, which we describe in more detail below.